High priority research area focussing on fundamental and applied research associated with Health and sustainable technologies

 Tissue Engineering; Cell Biology and the study of cell-surface interactions with a focus on cell biology.

 Engineering Composites: Polymer and Composite processing and appliances; Technical textiles.

 Professor James Davis

 A Professor of Biomedical Sensors, he has wide ranging interests in bio- and electrochemical sensors.
 He has also expertise in general chemistry based applications including anti-infection surfaces; micro-fabrication and associated areas of microbiology.

-Dr Davide Mariotti
+Professor Davide Mariotti

 Dr Mariotti areas of expertise include: Non- Equlibrium Processes & Nanoscale Engineering: Nanoscale engineering by self-organization mechanisms; Plasma reaction kinetics; Science and technology of atmospheric-pressure microplasma; Silicon nanocrystals synthesis and properties.
-These can be applied to Drug delivery & bio-imaging; Energy storage; Nanoelectronics & memory devices; Nanofabrication & nanomanufacturing and Photovoltaics.
+These can be applied to Drug delivery & bio-imaging; Solar Cells; Energy storage; Nanoelectronics & memory devices; Nanofabrication & nanomanufacturing and Photovoltaics.